 Wrongful Death in the Hospital

 Medical errors are now the third leading cause of death in the United States.
 Each year, 251,000 people die due to preventable medical errors.
 More people die due to preventable medical malpractice than die of respiratory disease, accidents, stroke, and Alzheimer’s every year.
-Approximately 9.5 percent of all deaths annually are due to preventable medical errors.
+Approximately 9.5% of all deaths annually are due to preventable medical errors.
 We’re losing 700 people a day in hospitals and medical centers due to preventable causes.

-Medical errors can occur as a result of a wide variety of reasons including communication breakdown, systemic issues, wrong medications, and negligent procedures or medical techniques.
-At this time, there really isn’t any kind of standardization of investigations or procedures associated with medical error detection and prevention, so if you suspect your loved one died as a result of negligent care in a hospital or medical setting, you need to speak with a Conroe wrongful death attorney who has medical malpractice, wrongful death case experience immediately.
+Medical errors can occur as a result of a wide variety of problems, including communication breakdown, systemic issues, wrong medications, and negligent procedures or medical techniques.
+At this time, there really isn’t any kind of standardization of investigations or procedures associated with medical error detection and prevention, so if you suspect your loved one died as a result of negligent care in a hospital or medical setting, you need to speak with a Conroe wrongful death attorney who has medical malpractice and wrongful death case experience immediately.

 Who Can File a Wrongful Death Lawsuit?

-Every state has different laws that govern who can recover for the death of a loved one.
-In the State of Texas, parents, spouses, and children of a victim may receive compensation in a wrongful death case.
+Every state has different laws that govern who can recover compensation for the death of a loved one.
+In the state of Texas, parents, spouses, and children of a victim may receive compensation in a wrongful death case.
 Additionally, if the deceased person financially supported you, you may be entitled to more compensation than someone who was not being supported by the deceased.
 Your attorney can evaluate your case and determine if you have a wrongful death claim.

 Damages associated with wrongful death claims include: